samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 #### Sentient Magic Item Traits

-When you make a sentient magic item, you create the item’s persona much as you would create an NPC (as described in the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), with these exceptions.
+When you make a sentient magic item, you create the item's persona much as you would create an NPC (as described in the "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" section of [chapter 3](/sources/dnd/dmg-2024/dms-toolbox)), with these exceptions.

 ***Abilities.*** A sentient magic item has Intelligence, Wisdom, and Charisma scores.
-Choose the item’s abilities, or determine them randomly as follows: roll 4d6 for each one, dropping the lowest roll and totaling the rest.
+Choose the item's abilities, or determine them randomly as follows: roll 4d6 for each one, dropping the lowest roll and totaling the rest.

 ***Alignment.*** A sentient magic item has an alignment.
 Its creator or nature might suggest an alignment.
-Otherwise, pick an alignment or roll on the Sentient Item’s Alignment table.
+Otherwise, pick an alignment or roll on the Sentient Item's Alignment table.

 ***Communication.*** A sentient item communicates by sharing its emotions, broadcasting its thoughts telepathically, or speaking aloud.
-You can choose how it communicates or roll on the Sentient Item’s Communication table.
+You can choose how it communicates or roll on the Sentient Item's Communication table.

 ***Senses.*** A sentient item can perceive its surroundings out to a limited range.
-You can choose its senses or roll on the Sentient Item’s Senses table.
+You can choose its senses or roll on the Sentient Item's Senses table.

 ***Special Purpose.*** You can give a sentient item an objective it pursues, perhaps to the exclusion of all else.
-As long as the wielder’s use of the item aligns with that special purpose, the item remains cooperative.
+As long as the wielder's use of the item aligns with that special purpose, the item remains cooperative.
 Deviating from this course might cause conflict between the wielder and the item (see "[Conflict](#Conflict)" below).
-You can pick a special purpose or roll on the Sentient Item’s Special Purpose table.
+You can pick a special purpose or roll on the Sentient Item's Special Purpose table.

-##### Sentient Item’s Alignment
+##### Sentient Item's Alignment

 | 1d100 | Alignment |